Manjuphoenix/manjuphoenix.github.io/_pages/about.md

 ---

-I'm currently working as <b>Research Assistant</b> at the <b>Artifitial Intelligence and Robotics Lab (AIRL)</b> in the Department of Aerospace Engineering at the <b>Indian Institute of Science (IISc)</b>. <br>I work under the guidance of <b><a href="https://scholar.google.com/citations?user=5iAMbhMAAAAJ&hl=en&oi=ao">prof. Suresh Sundaram</a></b> on research projects in the domain of computer vision that is applied to ground and aerial vehicles.
+I'm currently working as <b>Research Assistant</b> at the <b>Artifitial Intelligence and Robotics Lab (AIRL)</b> in the Department of Aerospace Engineering at the <b>Indian Institute of Science (IISc)</b>. <br>I work under the guidance of <b><a href="https://scholar.google.com/citations?user=5iAMbhMAAAAJ&hl=en&oi=ao">Prof. Suresh Sundaram</a></b> on research projects in the domain of computer vision that is applied to ground and aerial autonomous vehicles.
 I completed my Bachelors in Information Science and Engineering in 2022 from Atria Institute of Technology.

 News / Updates:
 ======